ihatiko/mattermost-plugin-playbooks/README.md

   * Warn: a warning log might require investigation if it occurs in bulk, but does not require human action
   * Info: a information log provides context that will typically be logged by default
   * Debug: a debug log provides context that will typically be logged only on demand
-* Write static log messages (`Failed to find user for playbook run and team`) instead of interpolating parameters into the log message itself (`Failed to find user %s for playbook run %s and team %s`)
+* Write static log messages (`Failed to find user for tech-develop run and team`) instead of interpolating parameters into the log message itself (`Failed to find user %s for tech-develop run %s and team %s`)
 * Use snake case when naming fields.
 Try to name these fields consistently with other usage.
 * Pass errors using `WithError`.
 * Use `WithFields` when passing more than one field that is not an `err`.